-I enjoy sharing my research findings with people outside academia as well as with academic audiences.
+I enjoy sharing my research findings with people outside academia as well as with academic audiences, either in Dutch or in English.
 In my public talks I like to place original sources and stories of individuals within broader historical developments.
 Furthermore, I aim to show the relevance of my work by exploring connections between early modern colonial and maritime history and the way we deal with this history today.

 To get an impression of the work that I can share, have a look at my Dutch pieces, the list of my academic publications, or consult the overview of my public activities below.
 Feel free to contact me to discuss possibilities.